 If you want to “let go” and goof off SOME, we ask that you NOT be wearing your security shirt.
 You are also required to adhere to any and all policies set forth by Sonshine for all its attendees including, but not limited to, smoking, alcohol, quiet time at night, and fireworks.

 Failure to carry out a direct order from a Supervisor will result in a fine and/or suspension.
 Though unlikely, I’m willing to send any security crew member packing for home if the situation warrants it.
 Any disagreements or differences of opinion over a Supervisor’s order should be brought to my attention immediately.

-Security Crew members are required to wear their security shirt when hanging out behind the Main Stage or in the security tent.
+We prefer Security Crew members wear their security shirt when hanging out behind the Main Stage or in the security tent.
 You are permitted to wear street clothes ONLY in the VIP viewing area in front of Main Stage when you are not working or behind Main Stage when desiring to talk to artists backstage or get pictures with them.

 You are not allowed under/in the Artists Area Tent/Trailers EVER.
 You may approach and talk to Artists, but show restraint.
 I would hate to see SRT have to give a beat down to another member of the security crew for pestering Artists!

 Crew members in security shirts ARE NOT ALLOWED TO TAKE PICTURES with artists or bands unless done so at the request of our security photographers.
 We’ve had some complaints about security crew posing for pictures with their favorite artists far too frequently.
 A $5 fine will be imposed for violations.
 Chatting with Artists is perfectly fine.

 You may take pictures for people in the crowd as long as it does not interfere with your duties, you don’t get in the way of other security crew, and you limit it to one or two cameras.
 You MAY NOT accept money for taking pictures, and if you help out one person, be prepared to have many more cameras shoved in your face.